Scientist profiles G-L

 Career selection is stressful for medical students.
-Dr. Loblaw was instrumental in developing the only nationally-recognized and distributed medical career guidance program.
+Dr. Loblaw was instrumental in developing the only nationally recognized and distributed medical career guidance program.
 The foundation of this work is a book that is in its fourth edition and is available in French and English.
 The book, distributed in every medical school in Canada, is the standard reference for medical students as they pursue specialty training positions.
-Because of his contributions to this career guidance program, Dr. Loblaw has received invitations to speak at various medical schools and student groups, and has helped set up a national speaking series to address these students' needs.
+Because of his contributions to this career guidance program, Dr. Loblaw has received invitations to speak at various medical schools and to student groups, and has helped set up a national speaking series to address these students' needs.

 Related News and Stories: